Increase Production by 10% with Uniflow

 How come we’ve been praised (again-and-again) for Uniflow’s ability to reduce adhesive waste by up to 95%?
 Here’s why.

-You guessed it, manufacturers who use a pressure-sensitive adhesive (or some other product that can be re-melted), don’t much care about pumping to the bottom of the barrel.
-Using these types of adhesives, all they need to do is remove the remaining material after pumping, then place it on top of the next drum, where it gets re-melted.
+Manufacturers who use a pressure-sensitive adhesive (or some other product that can be re-melted), don’t much care about lost material waste.
+All you need to do is remove the remaining material after pumping and place it on top of the next drum, where it gets re-melted.
 It takes a little time, but there’s no material waste.

 If a customer is using a PUR (polyurethane reactive) adhesive that cures with moisture, then any material left behind is totally useless.
 Sure, they can pull the hardened material out of the barrel, but it’s already crosslinked, permanently, and cannot be melted again.